edenchiang/PlayWithDataFoundry/README.md

 	Work in Micropython with a powerful budget choice.

-	This practice shows how to connect Pico to the Internet with ESP-12S WiFi module
+	This practice shows how to connect Pico to the Internet with ESP-12S WiFi module but not working for OOCSI library at this moment.

 <br><br>